Skip to content

 PurchasedWithMultipleProductsThis type of recommendation returns products typically purchased with one or more given products.

 PurchasedWithCurrentCartThis type of recommendation returns products typically purchased with the content of a specific basket.
-It uses PurchasedWithMultipleProducts as the foundation and applies further personalization based on the user to the result.

 ProductsViewedAfterViewingProductThis type of recommendation returns products typically viewed after viewing a given product.